KathrynBrusewitz/notes/info-445.md

 __19. Compare the differences between RAID 0, RAID 1, RAID 5 and RAID 0 + 1 or RAID ‘Ten’ **__

+RAID 0: striping
-RAID 0 has parallel writes, not parallel reads.
-Once there are two copies of the data, there can be parallel reads.
-This gives scalability at the disk level.
-RAID 0 is fast and has great disk cost-efficiency in both read and write operations.
-This is because there is no overhead caused by parity controls.
-RAID 0 uses striping, meaning data is split into blocks written across all the drives.
-However, it is not fault-tolerant.
-If one drive fails, all data in the drive array is lost.
+  fast and great disk cost-efficiency no overhead by parity controls data is split into blocks written across all the drives not fault-tolerant: if one drive fails, all data in the drive array is lost

+RAID 1: mirroring
-RAID 1 has mirroring, meaning data is stored twices by writing them to both the drive and mirror drive(s).
-Its performance in reads and writes are still good but it has better fault tolerance than RAID 0.
-However, because data is written twice, cost-efficiency in storage capacity is halved.
+  data is stored twice: on the drive and mirror drive better fault tolerance than RAID 0 cost-efficiency in storage is halved

-RAID 5 has both parity and striping, where each disk has parity.
-Reads are still fast, but writes are slower due to the parity that has to be calculated.
-The advantage is if one drive fails, you still have access to all data.
+RAID 5: parity and striping
+  each disk has parity
+  reads are still fast, but writes are slower due to the parity that has to be calculated if one drive fails, you still have access to all data

-RAID 1+0 has mirroring and striping.
-It is similar to RAID 1 in that half the storage capacity has to be dedicated to mirroring (so its less cost-efficient that way); but because it is mirrored AND striped across multiple drives, if a drive fails, rebuild time is very fast as it just needs to copy data from the mirror.
+RAID 10: mirroring and striping and each data is split into blocks written across all the drives half the storage capacity is used for mirroring if a drive fails, rebuild time is quick because it just needs to copy data from a mirror

 __20. Explain the differences between a Data Warehouse and a Data Mart.__